StuAngel/s2Analog/README.md

 virtual void handleButtonPress();

-Apart from that everything else is stock standard based on the 7_SEG demo
+Apart from that everything else is stock standard, the date font it borrowed from the 7_SEG demo

 <strong>the face is based on the following image</strong>